top of page

 Rie Day

-Rie holds a first grade professor status with Ikenobo school in Kyoto and a president of its UK London Chapter. (ikenobouklondon.co.uk )
+Rie holds a first grade professor status with Ikenobo school in Kyoto and a president of its UK London Branch. (ikenobouklondon.co.uk )

 She practices the art of Ikebana following the Ikenobo school style teaching at Fulbeck Hall, Lincolnshire, also doing workshops in London, Sheffield and West Yorkshire.